rhartert/gofzn/README.md

 GoFZN is a [recursive descent parser] with a structure that closely mirrors the FlatZinc grammar.
 GoFZN has been entirely handwritten and does not rely on parser generators like YACC or Bison.
 Why you'd ask?
-Because writting top-down parsers is actually [quite fun]!
+Because writting tokenizers and top-down parsers is actually [quite fun]!
 FlatZinc is a rather simple language (in terms of grammar that is) and is well-suited for simple top-down handwritten parsers.
 Having a handwritten tokenizer and parser also makes it easy to adjust GoFZN (e.g. to grammar changes) while enabling high-quality error messages in case of syntax errors.

 > ⚠️ While the repository already provides the functionality needed to interface
 > with FlatZinc, it is still in its alpha stage and likely to undergo changes.